The Best Professionally Installed Home Security Systems in 2026

 What is the best professionally installed home security system?

-In our experience, ADT offers the best professionally installed security system right now because it ensures you’re getting the most out of premium cameras and ADT’s top-class monitoring service.
-We also thought professionally installed systems from Vivint, SimpliSafe, and Alder are solid choices for different reasons.
+In our experience, Vivint offers the best professionally installed security system right now because it ensures you’re getting the most out of the top-of-the-line equipment they offer.
+We also thought professionally installed systems from ADT, SimpliSafe, and Alder are solid choices for different reasons.

 -